 - a) Provide written parental or guardian consent.
-The consent form must contain information regarding mild traumatic brain injuries (concussions) and sudden cardiac arrests as specified in the Commissioner's regulations. - b) Have a current health examination and, if the health examination was not completed within 30 days of the start of the season, a completed and signed interval health history form. - Obtain medical clearance from the student's personal/private medical provider or the school physician school physician or nurse practitioner or the student's personal physician District's Medical Director.
-The school physician or nurse practitioner retains final approval on any physicals performed by a student's personal physician. - ed) Meet the requirements for interscholastic competition as set forth by the Commissioner's regulations and the NYSPHSAA. - de) Comply with all District rules, codes, and standards applicable to athletic participation.
+The consent form must contain information regarding mild traumatic brain injuries (concussions) and sudden cardiac arrests as specified in the Commissioner's regulations. - b) Have a current health examination and, if the health examination was not completed within 30 days of the start of the season, a completed and signed interval health history form. - c) Obtain medical clearance from the personal/private medical provider or school physician.
+The School Physician shall review and make final approval. - d) Meet the requirements for interscholastic competition as set forth by the Commissioner's regulations and NYSPHSAA. - e) Comply with all District rules, codes, and standards applicable to athletic participation.